menu icon

 Note: you'll want to place the plastic wrap DIRECTLY onto the custard as shown above.
 If you loosely cover the pan a skin will form over the pudding.
 You don't want that and having the plastic against the custard prevents that.
 The same tip applies when making lemon curd.

-Mix flour and salt together.
+Step 6: Mix flour and salt together in a large or medium bowl.
 Cut in butter and shortening with a pastry cutter.
 Stir in oil.
 Combine milk and lemon juice (or vinegar) together and stir into pie crust until the dough comes together.
 Knead over a lightly floured surface until smooth.

 Refrigerate until ready to serve, at least 1 hour (2-3 hours is preferred).
 Add extra banana slices as a garnish, just before serving.